PrimeDAO/deals-docs/published-md-files/gnosis-safe-app.md

 ### I have to wait for another approval, can I close the app, and come back later?
 Yes you can.
 Multi-sig approval can take some time.
 User can close the app or keep it open as regardless, they don't have to wait for the approval to be finished once a transaction has been signed.

-### "signMessage" transaction in step 3. was rejected, the app is telling me to wait for an approval, how can I authenticate again?
+### `signMessage` transaction in step 3. was rejected, the app is telling me to wait for an approval, how can I authenticate again?
-Clear your localStorage (you can just delete the Prime deals entry) and try to authenticate again.
+Clear your `localStorage` from your browser's DevTools and try to authenticate again.
+You can just delete the Prime deals key-value pair.

 ### A transaction was rejected (e.g. unlock, deposit, withdraw), how can I resubmit it?
 Please resubmit the desired action in the Prime Deals UI.
 A new transaction will be created that can be signed again.